Breadcrumbs

 The specified format will be used to display or present the result of your calculation.
-Internally the field value is always stored as a number.
+Internally the field value is always stored as a number, even for durations, where the number will be later interpreted as a number of milliseconds

-Currently, display formats can only be set for number fields (using a number field from the Templates) or a Custom smart number fields
+Currently, display formats can only be set for Custom smart number fields or in the expert mode for Templates returning a number.

 1. Click on Edit (pencil icon) next to the smart field you want to update